Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Introduction

-We suggest two ways to formalize this idea.
-The first way leads to the notion of a \emph{hyperbolically embedded collection of subgroups}, which can be thought of as a generalization of peripheral structures of relatively hyperbolic groups.
-The other formalization is based on Gromov's rotating families \cite{Gro_cat} of special kind, which we call \emph{very rotating families of subgroups}; they provide a suitable framework to study collections of subgroups satisfying small cancellation like properties.
+We suggest two ways of formalizeing this idea.
+The first way leads to the notion of a \emph{hyperbolically embedded collection of subgroups}, which can be thought of as a generalization of the peripheral structure of relatively hyperbolic groups.
+The other formalization is based on Gromov's rotating families \cite{Gro_cat} of special kind, which we call \emph{very rotating families of subgroups}; they provide a suitable framework to study collections of subgroups satisfying small cancellation conditions.
 At first glance, these two ways seem quite different: the former is purely geometric, while the latter has rather dynamical flavor.
 However, they turn out to be closely related to each other and many general results can be proved using either of them.
 On the other hand, each approach has its own advantages and limitations, so they are not completely equivalent.

 Groups acting on hyperbolic spaces provide the main source of examples in our paper.
-Loosely speaking, we show that if a group $G$ acts on a hyperbolic space $\X$ so that the action of some subgroup $H\le G$ is proper, orbits of $H$ are quasi-convex, and distinct orbits of $H$ quickly diverge, then $H$ is hyperbolically embedded in $G$.
-If, in addition, we assume that all nontrivial elements of $H$ act on $\X $ with large translation length, then the set of conjugates of $H$ form a very rotating family.
+Loosely speaking, we show that if a group $G$ acts on a hyperbolic space $\X$ so that the action of some subgroup $H\le G$ is proper, orbits of $H$ are quasi-convex, and distinct translates of $H$-orbits quickly diverge, then $H$ is hyperbolically embedded in $G$.
+If $K\normal H$ is a normal subgroup of $H$ and all nontrivial elements of $K$ act on $\X $ with large translation length, then the set of conjugates of $K$ in $G$ forms a very rotating family.
 The main tools used in the proofs of these results are the projection complexes introduced in a recent paper by Bestvina, Bromberg, and Fujiwara \cite{BBF} and the hyperbolic cone-off construction suggested by Gromov in \cite{Gro_cat}.
 This general approach allows us to construct hyperbolically embedded subgroups and very rotating families in many particular classes of groups, e.g., hyperbolic and relatively hyperbolic groups, mapping class groups, $Out(F_n)$, the Cremona group, many fundamental groups of graphs of groups, groups acting properly on proper $CAT(0)$ spaces and containing rank one isometries, etc.